Documentation

 Admin DEMO - see the plugin administration.

 Before creating a Social Feed you need to set up your Social Networks.
-A Social Network contains the setup required to get the data from a certain social network like Facebook, Instagram or Twitter.
-You can think of the Social Network as your saved username and password for obtaining the data from a given social network i.e Facebook.
+A Social Network contains the setup required to retrieve data from Instagram.
+You can think of the Social Network as your saved credentials and configuration for obtaining data from Instagram.

 Once you have configured a social network you can create a social feed using the data from that network.

-Note: Facebook, Twitter and Instagram may change their sites without any notice.
+Note: Instagram may change their sites without any notice.
 Please submit a ticket telling us the problems you have encountered if the documentation doesn't represent the process of creating apps for these sites correctly.

 Let's look at each section of the plugin administration separately.